DinkeyKing/Improved-KCC/README.md

 Does not work with Godot Physics!!!
 Use the Godot Jolt plugin!!!

 ## Motivaton
-The built in character controller fails to provide support for stair/step climbing.
+The built in character controller doesn't provide support for stair/step climbing.
 Flat bottomed collision shapes like cylinders and boxes get stuck on the foot of slopes, forcing the user to use a capsule shape (or other round shapes).
-I've also experienced buggy behaviour moving on top of rigid bodies.

 The stepping problem is not trivial, and the lack of resources and working implementations makes solving it a difficult task.